-Dr. Melanie Boly is a neurologist and neuroscientist with a joint appointment in Neurology and Psychiatry.
-She has worked more than fifteen years in the field of altered states of consciousness studying vegetative states, sleep and anesthesia under the mentorship of Profs.
-Steven Laureys, Pierre Maquet, Adrian Owen, Marcello Massimini and Karl Friston.
-Her research aims at combining neuroimaging techniques such as PET, functional MRI, TMS-EEG, and high-density EEG to advance the theoretical framework of the Integrated Information Theory of Consciousness.
-To this end, she hopes to uncover the neural mechanisms of the level and contents of consciousness in healthy subjects and neurological patients.
-She is board certified in neurology in both Europe and the US.
+Dr. Melanie Boly is a neurologist and neuroscientist with a joint appointment in Neurology and Psychiatry at UW-Madison.
+For nearly twenty years she has been studying altered states of consciousness such as vegetative state, sleep, anesthesia and seizures, working under the mentorship of Profs.
+Steven Laureys, Pierre Maquet, Adrian Owen, Marcello Massimini, Karl Friston, Giulio Tononi, Hal Blumenfeld and Catherine Schevon.
+Her research, which combines neuroimaging techniques (e.g., PET, functional MRI, TMS-EEG, high-density EEG and intracranial recordings) with the theoretical framework of the Integrated Information Theory, aims to uncover the neural mechanisms of the level and contents of consciousness in healthy subjects and neurological patients.

 Research Interests: consciousness, epilepsy, sleep, coma, disorders of consciousness, integrated information theory.